Economics and Management

 The project is implemented jointly (joint authorship) with the leading researchers in this area, including G. Felbermayr (LMU Munich), G. Mion (LSE), M. Parenti (Université Libre de Bruxelles), B. Nahata (University of Louisville), G.I.P.
 Ottaviano (LSE), F. Robert-Nicoud (University of Geneva), J. Südekum (Heinrich-Heine University), Y. Zenou (Stockholm University).

-4. Business models in developing markets.
+4. Strategies and business models in developing markets.

 This project addresses the problem of a company’s embeddedness into the system of interactions with market entities in order to gain the biggest value for the participants of the interaction.
 A system of types of activities, resources, and market interactions that the company organizes in the market in order to create and distribute value and gain profit has been labeled in the scientific circles as the “business model” (BM).
 In the modern studies in management, BMs are one of the most actively addressed subjects.
 Despite the fact that many researchers consider BMs as a separate unit of analysis, the problem of the unified theoretical foundation of BMs is still open.